psuong/FlaskWorkshop/README.md

 ### Finally some Flask
 * Hello world in Flask
 * Templating | URL dispatching | no ORM
+* Create a simple application list application (Pokemon themed)

+#TODOs
+* Do GET and POST request examples
+* Explain the use of PUT and DELETE

 # Further reading